ichbinhyun/olist-behavioral-analytics/README.md

 My goal was to understand who the real customers are behind this platform: not just in demographics, but in behavior.
 I wanted to segment users based on how they interact and engage.

-Because that clarity is where real marketing and CRM strategy begins.
+That clarity is where real marketing and CRM strategy begins.
 If we can understand behavior patterns, we can optimize not only marketing or CRM campaigns but also a core business strategy.

 This project wasn’t just about running analyses.
-It was about doing the most foundational thing possible in digital commerce: defining who your customer actually is.
+It was about doing the most foundational thing possible in digital commerce: **defining who your customer actually is**.

 ---

 ## Problem Statement
 This project’s problem statement focuses on **analyzing the behavioral patterns** of Olist’s **core users (customers and sellers)** and segmenting them in a meaningful way.
 Furthermore, it aims to identify actionable insights that support long-term platform growth by enhancing seller engagement, increasing customer retention, and optimizing product variety to meet both supply and demand effectively.

-- Who are the customers and sellers?
+- **Who are the customers and sellers?**
-- How are their behaviors?
+- **How are their behaviors?**
-- How can we increase the number of active sellers on the platform?
+- **How can we increase the number of active sellers on the platform?**
-- How can we increase sellers' consistent activity and customer retention?
+- **How can we increase sellers' consistent activity and customer retention?**
-- How can we help sellers increase their sales performance?
+- **How can we help sellers increase their sales performance?**
-- How can we ensure product variety that benefits both sellers and customers, without pushing products that don’t sell?
+- **How can we ensure product variety that benefits both sellers and customers, without pushing products that don’t sell?**

 ---